-Period Ratio For the 2 month period ending May 31, 2004 1.00 to 1.00 For the 3 month period ending June 30, 2004 1.50 to 1.00 For each of the 4, 5 and 6 month periods ending July 31, August 31 and September 30 2004, respectively 1.75 to 1.00 For each of the 7, 8 and 9 month periods ending October 31, November 30, and December 31, 2004 2.00 to 1.00 For each of the 10 and 11 month periods ending January 31 and February 28, 2005 2.00 to 1.00 For the 12 month period ending on March 31, 2005 and each 12 month period ending on the last day of each calendar month thereafter 2.00 to 1.00
+Period Ratio For the 2 month period ending May 31, 2004 1.00 to 1.00 For the 3 month period ending June 30, 2004 1.50 to 1.00 For each of the 4, 5 and 6 month periods ending July 31, August 31 and September 30 2004, respectively 1.75 to 1.00 For each of the 7, 8 and 9 month periods ending October 31, November 30, and December 31, 2004 2.00 to 1.00 For each of the 10 and 11 month periods ending January 31 and February 28, 2005 2.00 to 1.00 For the 12 month period ending on March 31, 2005 and each 12 month period ending on the last day of each calendar month thereafter 2.00 to 1.00 allowed although there is no assurance that we will obtain such a waiver and there is no assurance that such a waiver can be obtained without costs to the Company.

-Based upon performance to date, we will not be in compliance with the credit facility's financial covenants beginning in the second quarter of 2004.
+Based upon our performance to date, we are not in compliance with the credit facility's financial covenants in the second quarter of 2004.
 We have not received a notice of default from our lender on these covenant violations.
-We have requested a waiver of the covenant conditions and expect such a waiver to be granted although there is no assurance that we will obtain such a waiver nor is there any assurance that such a waiver can be obtained without costs to us.
+We have requested a waiver of the covenant conditions and expect such waiver to be

 We are dependent upon borrowings and letters of credit under this \$125 million credit facility to fund our operations.
-Letters of credit increased \$16.2 million from March 31, 2004.
+Letters of credit increased \$16.2 million from \$51.8 million on June 30, 2004 to December 10, 2004.
 The credit facility was amended on October 4, 2004 to allow for the issuance of these additional letters of credit, principally for our casualty insurance program and for its surety provider.
-In addition, in December 2004 we issued a \$2.6 million of credit to collateralize a bond that posted as part of an appeal in a legal matter (See Part II, Item I, Legal Proceedings).
+In addition, in December 2004 we issued a \$2.6 million of credit to collateralize a bond that posted as part of an appeal in a legal matter.
 We have a total amount of letters of credit outstanding at December 10, 2004 of \$70.6 million.
-Should we be unable to obtain a waiver of our covenants of the \$125 million credit facility, we will be required to obtain further modifications of the facility or another source of financing to continue to operate.
+Should we be unable to obtain a waiver of the covenants of the \$125 million credit facility, we will be required to obtain further modifications of the facility or another source of financing to continue to operate.
 In addition, we may be unable to renew our outstanding letters of credit.
-We may be required to obtain advances on our current facility or other source of financing to collateralize the required reserves associated with these letters of credit.
+We may be required to obtain advances on our current credit facility or other source of financing to collateralize the required reserves associated with these letters of credit.